 Specialization in mental health varies widely.
 Our guides explain what focused clinical training actually looks like — so you can find a therapist whose expertise matches your situation.

-Most therapy directories list hundreds of therapists who claim dozens of specialties each — but the term carries no standardized regulatory definition, and training levels vary widely.
-Knowing what genuine specialization involves can help you find a therapist whose expertise truly matches your situation.
-This guide walks through the markers of focused clinical training and the questions worth asking before your first session.
+Most therapy directories return hundreds of results for any concern — but "specialty" carries no standardized regulatory definition, and training levels vary widely from one profile to the next.
+Knowing what focused clinical training involves can help you find a therapist whose expertise truly matches your situation.
+This guide walks through the markers of specialization and the questions worth asking before your first session.

 Read the full guideTandem was created because finding a therapist with the right training for your specific concern takes more than a directory search.
 Many therapists are skilled generalists — but certain conditions respond best to clinicians who have built their practice around them, completed advanced protocol training, and work with those presentations consistently.